hcoco1/hcoco1-resume/src/content/blog/2024-03-13-audits-tool.md

 ### Coding for Real-World Solutions

-Since entering the IT world (one year ago), I have read many articles and blog posts about how coding can solve real-world problems.
+<a href="https://www.hcoco1.com/blog/2023-02-01-changing-careers" target="_blank">Since entering the IT world (one year ago)</a>, I have read many articles and blog posts about how coding can solve real-world problems.
 Writing code and building an app that helps others succeed in a role or achieve a goal should be gratifying.

 Some bloggers and influencers on LinkedIn and YouTube recommend using the phrase "I want to solve real-world problems through coding" in your resume or behavioral interviews.
 They say that using those expressions helps you get attention from recruiters.
 We must consider that if we want to get our first job!

 ### The Reality of Coding Solutions

-After learning how to build full-stack applications, I  became obsessed with creating "something" to solve "something else" through coding.
+After learning <a href="https://flatironschool.com/courses/coding-bootcamp/" target="_blank">how to build full-stack applications</a>, I  became obsessed with creating "something" to solve "something else" through coding.
 Initially, I found myself disheartened.
 I plunged into the world of coding with dreams of crafting innovative solutions, only to discover that seasoned developers had already tackled many challenges I faced.
 Also, artificial intelligence supports everybody in creating websites, web apps, images, logos, blog posts, essays, etc. The question that tormented me was, 'What unique contribution could I offer?'
 This period of introspection led me to the brink of abandoning my quest to create something meaningful through coding.

 ### Reevaluating My Goals